gasan4ik/Genomic-DNA-Sonification/README.md

 **Output:**
 `Merged_Trio_FullPreservation_Padded.mid`

-This merged file is what you would typically import into a DAW (e.g. Ableton Live) or notation software for rendering and performance.
+This merged file is what you would typically import into a DAW or notation software for rendering and performance.